-There is a General Election taking place in Ireland in two days’ time and I happened upon an interesting data set on The Irish Times website this week.
+There is a General Election taking place in Ireland in two days’ time and I happened upon an interesting data set on The Irish Times website this week and thought it would be good to do examples of Viz Animations in Tableau.
 They had visualised the data in various ways using Datawrapper and one of the data-sets was available to download.
 It tracked all the polls from the Irish times from 2007 to 2020.
 There has been some notable movement in terms of the party positions in advance of the upcoming election and I thought a bar chart race using viz animations might be an interesting way to visualise the data.
 There has been much discussion lately around this visualisation type.
 Please see the post on Reddit’s ban of this chart type and Andy Cotgreave’s post for example.

-I’ve enjoyed experimenting with the animations feature so far.
+I’ve enjoyed experimenting with Viz Animations in Tableau feature so far.
 I’ve explored its use in two key ways

 - Through using the ‘Pages’ shelf whereby you can iterate through various states of your data